patcg-individual-drafts/topics/README.md

 * Stakeholders wanted the API to provide more user controls
     * With a topic taxonomy, browsers can offer a way (though browser UX may vary) for users to control which topics they want to include
     * The Topics API will have a user opt-out mechanism
+* FLoC wasn't an obvious privacy win over third-party cookies
+    * FLoC certainly provided less data about users than third-party cookies, but to more potential callers.
+    * The Topics API ensures that callers of the API can only learn about topics that the user visited in the past that the caller were also active on, akin to third-party cookies.
 * FLoC cohorts might be sensitive
     * FLoC cohorts had unknown meaning.
 The Topics API, unlike FLoC, exposes a curated list of topics that are chosen to avoid sensitive topics.
 It may be possible that topics, or groups of topics, are statistically correlatable with sensitive categories.
 This is not ideal, but it’s a statistical inference and _considerably_ less than what can be learned from cookies (e.g., cross-site user identifier and full-context of the visited sites which includes the full url and the contents of the pages).
 * FLoC shouldn’t automatically include browsing activity from sites with ads on them (as FLoC did in its initial experiment)